AIX System Administration - Part II

 • ODM Components and Commands

-• Object Classes
+• ODM Commands - Object Classes

-• Descriptor Information
+• ODM Commands - Descriptor Information

-• Searching The ODM
+• Searching the ODM

 • The ODM Database

-• Data Base File Names
+• Database File Names

 • ODM File Locations

-• cfgmgr And The ODM
+• cfgmgr and the ODM

 • The Predefined Database Files